IvanekLab/Saturation_Analysis_Interview_Study/README.md

+# Saturation Analysis for Interview Study

+# As part of this study:

-# Saturation Analysis for Interview Study (Minimizing Threats Through Responsible Voluntary Confidential Food Safety Data Sharing: Insights from Food Industry Leaders)
+"Minimizing Threats Through Responsible Voluntary Confidential Food Safety Data Sharing: Insights from Food Industry Leaders" By Linda Kalunga, Katherine Koebel, Carrie Alexander, Martin Wiedmann, Aaron Smith, Aaron Adalja, Renata Ivanek
+Preprint: xxxx [link]

 This repository contains code used to conduct a saturation analysis for a qualitative interview study.
 The analysis includes:
 - A sequential saturation curve